-Pokémon Go has been out for almost six months now, and while the app has progressed a lot in this time - just remember how unstable the servers when it launched - there's still lots more work to be done.
+Pokémon Go has been out for more than six months now, and while the app has progressed a lot in this time - just remember how unstable the servers when it launched - there's still lots more work to be done.

 Some of these features are ones that developer Niantic spoke about prior to the release of the game, while others have been promised since the game's release.

-One feature in particular, the 'Nearby' functionality, is something that Niantic removed from the game to reduce the load on its servers, and we've yet to see its proposed replacement rolled out globally.
+One feature in particular, the 'Nearby' functionality, is something that Niantic removed from the game to reduce the load on its servers, and took months to be rolled out globally.
 Now that that's out, though, what else is coming up?

 Without further ado, here's our guide to every new update rumors as well as the tweaks promised by Niantic so far.